 The bottom line is that Blooom is easy to use, customer-centric, and extremely transparent.
 These are great qualities to look for in your robo-advisor.

-If you’re looking for a way to maximize your workplace retirement plan, it’s definitely worth giving this niche-advisor a chance.
+If you’re looking for a way to maximize your workplace retirement planning, it’s definitely worth giving this niche-advisor a chance.

 With that flat monthly fee, you really don’t have much to lose.
 Plus, you can even just sign up for a free analysis to see what kind of impact Blooom could have on your retirement savings.